j88moja-code/isotopes/README.md

 # Isotopes Music App

-This a full stack web application that for Isotopes of Music.
+This a full stack web application for Isotopes of Music.
 Build with Django Restframe and React JS.

 Running
 `docker-compose up --build`